Yashwanth-79/Healthcare_voice_translation/README.md

 The transcribed text is passed through the AI model for enhancement and correction of medical terms.

 Translation:
 The enhanced text is then translated into the selected target language using Google Translator.

 Text-to-Speech:
 Users can play back both the original and translated text using the integrated gTTS feature.

 Secure Storage:
 All sensitive data is encrypted and stored securely.

-Audio File Formats
+Audio File Formats:
 The app supports audio input in WAV format, which is automatically processed for transcription.

-Supported Languages
+Supported Languages:
 The app currently supports translation between a wide range of languages, including:

 English, Spanish, French, German, Italian, Portuguese, Chinese (Simplified & Traditional), Japanese, Korean, Hindi, Arabic, Russian, and more.
 Security Features

 Data Encryption:
 All sensitive data, including recorded audio and transcriptions, is encrypted using Fernet encryption to ensure privacy.

 Secure File Storage:
 Audio files are stored in temporary secure locations with restricted access.

 Authentication & Authorization:
 Basic authentication mechanisms ensure only authorized users can access and process sensitive data.